ReglementiXS European Downhill Cup 2023

 § 13 Obligatory training

 All competitors must ride two practice runs during the obligatory training session.
-The training runs will be registered and the riders can start at the Qualifying Run only with the registration.
-Each obligatory training run must begin from the official starting point and must end in the finish area.
+The training runs will be registered, and the riders can start at the qualifying run only with the registration.
+Each obligatory training run must begin at the official starting point and must end in the finish area.

 § 14 Top Training

-On Saturday a training period will be provided for best 80 ranked men, best 10 ranked women, best 5 Masters and best 5 U19 male riders of the current UCI ranking resp.
+On Saturday, a training period will be provided for the best 80 ranked men, best 10 ranked women, best 10 Masters, best 20 U19 male and best 5 U19 female riders of the current UCI ranking resp.
 European Cup standings.

-On Sunday the Top Training period will be provided for best 80 ranked men, best 10 women, best 5 Masters and best 5 U19 male riders of the result of the Qualifying Run.
-Thereby all Super Final riders, the 3 best ranked women, the 3 best ranked Masters and the 3 best ranked U19 male rider of the top training list from Saturday are “protected”.
+On Sunday the Top Training period will be provided for best 80 ranked men, best 10 women, best 10 Masters, best 20 U19 male riders and best 5 U19 female riders of the result of the Qualifying Run.
+Thereby, all Super Final riders, the 3 best ranked women, the 3 best ranked Masters and the 3 best ranked U19 female/male rider of the top training list from Saturday are "protected".

 § 15 Equipment